mohkoma/nova-multiselect-dropdown-checkboxes/readme.md

 ->options($this->{FIELD_NAME}->pluck('name', 'id'), [23, 34, 66, 76])
 ```

-You able to set a placeholder for the field using `placeholder()` function.
+You're able to set a placeholder for the field using `placeholder()` function.

 Sometimes you might need to return the value of the unselected options, for that you can use `returnUnchecked()` function.